-Second, to prepare students to become research-minded practitioners in order that they have the capacity to undertake research in practice settings and/or take a lead role in supervising others in such work.
+Second, to prepare students to become 'research-minded' practitioners in order that they have the capacity to undertake research in practice settings and/or take a lead role in supervising others in such work.

 The following represents the likely format for curriculum delivery:

-In mid-November, there will be a two-hour workshop, which will outline the aims, the structure, the process of the dissertation.
-During the spring term, the students will finalise their proposal with their chosen supervisor.
+In mid-November, there will be a two-hour workshop, which will outline the aims, the structure and the process of the dissertation.
+During the spring term, the students will finalise their dissertation proposal with their chosen supervisor.
 If the dissertation requires ethical research approval, an application will be submitted to the school research ethics committee by the beginning of the summer term.
 During the summer term and vacation, students will meet their supervisor every fortnight to discuss the progress of their dissertation.
 The supervisors will provide feedback on written work and will set monthly work plans and targets for the students.
 The dissertation topic will relate to a key question, issue and problem within social science.

 Method of assessment